The Pragmatic Adaptation Approach To Change

-None of these philosophies are an all-or-nothing proposition.
-Depending on their goals and values, each person is going to have their own mix of social areas where they stay true to themselves, legitimately try to change their personality, or adopt a practical attitude of going along to get along.
+One broad philosophy toward the question of whether or how to change or improve your social skills is what you could call the Pragmatic Adaptation approach.
+As some related articles talk about, two other approaches are being true to yourself and not changing, and truly trying to change.
+None of these are an All-or-Nothing proposition.
+Depending on their goals and values each person is going to have their own mix of social areas where they stay true to themselves, legitimately try to change their personality, or adopt a practical attitude of going along to get along.
 This article will go into detail about the last of those three.

-Main ideas of the pragmatic adaptation approach
+The main ideas of the 'Pragmatic Adaptation' approach

 The core concept of this approach is that there are aspects of the social world that aren't going to change anytime soon, and that it can just be practical to know a thing or two about handling them.
 Going against the grain may just cause too much of a hassle.
 There may be certain social rewards someone feels they can't access if they stay 100% true to themselves.

-Some well known examples are learning to mingle at parties, or getting the hang of making light small talk.
+Some well-known examples are learning to mingle at parties, or getting the hang of making light small talk.
 A lot of people feel like they don't naturally enjoy these activities, but they've decided it's easier on the whole to learn how to do them.
 Some other areas where people may be practical are:

 Playing along on the surface